 Off Boultham Park Road

-Hello - I hope that if this is the first time you've thought of having counselling, looking at my profile will answer some, if not all, of your questions.
+Hello - if you are thinking of having counselling, I hope that looking at my profile will answer some, if not all, of your questions.
 I know that it's often very difficult to make the first contact when you're thinking about accessing counselling.

 Some questions you might have are "What will I say?" and "Will the counsellor judge me?".
 In the first session particularly, I will ask you about yourself and for some background - hopefully you will feel comfortable by the end of your appointment.
 Being a counsellor and psychotherapist means that I don't judge clients, whatever they tell me.